 |GENERAL EDUCATION (GE)|

-Approved electives have been organized by area of interest to guide students in their selections.
-Any course listed can be used as an elective; courses not listed can serve as an elective but require faculty advisor approval.
+Approved Electives have been organized by area of interest to guide students in their selections.
+Any course listed can be used as an Approved Elective; courses not listed can serve as an Approved Elective but require faculty advisor approval.

 Students may select one of the following concentrations.

 - 72 units required, 28 of which are specified in Major and/or Support.

 - If any of the remaining 44 units is used to satisfy a Major or Support requirement, additional units of Free Electives may be needed to complete the total units required for the degree.